- BUILDING & PLUMBING

 Note: Don’t forget to check if planning approval is required!

-Businesses that prepare and sell food are registered in Council’s database and regular inspections are carried out to ensure compliance with the Code.
+Businesses that prepare and sell food are registered in Council’s database and regular inspections are carried out to ensure compliance with the Food Act 2003.

 Place Of Assembly